3 Protein-Rich Recipes for Hair Growth

 - Pinch of salt

-Tip: Pair with vitamin C–rich fruits (kiwi, guava, bell peppers) to boost iron absorption.
+Tip: Pair with vitamin C–rich fruits (kiwi, guava, bell peppers) to improve iron absorption.

 Ingredients and Hair Health Benefits